 Here’s the summary of the book, from the publisher’s website:

-As I conducted research [in 2009] for the CONCORA festival program notes, I found myself referring to Frazier’s book again and again, finding it to be the best, and most balanced, of the many sources I had at hand and online.
+As I conducted research [in 2009] for program notes [for this event], I found myself referring to Frazier’s book again and again, finding it to be the best, and most balanced, of the many sources I had at hand and online.
 I appreciate his careful research and the plentiful notes, appendices, and citations.
 His balanced tone, respectful but objective, lends a quiet authority to his analysis of Duruflé's life and work.

 As a program annotator, I am determined to resist drawing information from the tired, recycled program notes that are so readily available online.
 Too many annotators seem almost reflexive in their harvesting and regurgitation of material from other program annotators, without engaging in independent research to verify or refute the “facts” and analysis in the program essays from which they're cribbing.
 For example, it seems that almost every program note about Duruflé tells us that his music emulates that of his compatriot Gabriel Fauré; indeed, the assertion is so ubiquitous that it seems almost unassailable.
 But it is true?
 Frazier addresses this issue in an entire chapter devoted to a broad-perspective exploration of Duruflé’s musical inspirations and influences.
 His analysis of important primary documents indicates that Duruflé felt much more of an affinity with, and influence from, Maurice Ravel than from Fauré, and did not consider the latter composer to be a strong influence (p.
 100).